PKamilly/PKamilly/README.md

 ## ENGLISH VERSION
 ## 🖥️ Looking for Kamilly Mattana?
 Here I am!
 - 💼 ![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/kamilly-mattana/)
-- 🎓 Studying Information Systems in PUCPR - Pontifícia Universidade Católica do Paraná.
+- 🎓 Studying Information Systems in PUCPR - Pontifícia Universidade Católica do Paraná;
-- 💾 I realised some academic projects like BattleShip in Python, Pokemon manager in Java and a website about public safety in HTML, CSS, JavaScript.
+- 💾 I realised some academic projects like BattleShip in Python, Pokemon manager in Java and a website about public safety in HTML, CSS, JavaScript;
-- 🌱 Learning more about JavaScript, Java and Python.
+- 🌱 Learning more about JavaScript, Java and Python;
 - 💛 I love Programing, Music, Games and Cats!

 🚀 LANGUAGES: